slisznia/pcos/README.md

 };
 ```

-Above tells us that a shortest PCOS message, one without any data-segments, is 8 bytes long.
+From above, we read that the shortest PCOS message, one without any data-segments, is 8-bytes long.
 This is helpful as any payload shorter than that is simply not a valid PCOS message and can be immediately discarded.

 ------------
 The End